 Gloria says

-You can never have too many potato recipes this time of year.
+You can never have too many potato salad recipes this time of year.
 Love the addition of blue cheese.
-I think this would be a hit at bbq parties for sure.
+It was a hit.

 Jen says